-- (1) The Authority may issue the following ratings for pilots-

-- (a) category ratings for-
+- (1) The Authority may issue the following ratings for pilots- - (a) category ratings for-

 - (i) aeroplane;

 - (ii) rotorcraft;

 - (iii) glider;

 - (iv) free balloon;

 - (v) powered-lift; and

 - (vi) airship of a volume of more than 4600 cubic metres;

-- (b) class ratings for aeroplanes certificated for single-pilot operation and shall comprise-
+- (b) class ratings for the following aeroplanes-

 - (i) single-engine, land;

 - (ii) single-engine, sea;

-- (iii) multi-engine, land;
+- (iii) multi-engine, land; and

 - (iv) multi-engine, sea;

-- (v) any other class rating as may be determined by the Authority;

-(c) class ratings in the following rotorcraft-
+- (c) class ratings in the following rotorcraft-

-(i) helicopters; and
+- (i) helicopters; and

-(ii) gyroplane;
+- (ii) gyroplane;

-(d) class ratings in the following lighter than-air aircraft-
+- (d) class ratings in the following lighter than-air aircraft-

-(i) airship; and
+- (i) airship; and

-(ii) free balloon;
+- (ii) free balloon;

-(e) type ratings in the following aircraft-
+- (e) type ratings in the following aircraft-

-(i) aircraft certificated for at least two pilots;
+- (i) aircraft certificated for at least two pilots;

-(ii) any aircraft considered necessary by the Authority;
+- (ii) any aircraft considered necessary by the Authority;

-(iii) helicopters certificated for single pilot operations and which have comparable handling, performance and other characteristics;
+- (iii) helicopters certificated for single pilot operations and which have comparable handling, performance and other characteristics;

-(iv) powered-lift category;
+- (iv) powered-lift category;

-(f) instr ument ratings in the following aircraft-
+- (f) instrument ratings in the following aircraft-

-(i) instrument - single engine aeroplane;
+- (i) instrument single engine aeroplane;

-(ii) instrument - multi engine aeroplane;
+- (ii) instrument multi engine aeroplane;

-(iii) instrument - single engine helicopter;
+- (iii) instrument single engine helicopter;

-(iv) instrument - multi engine helicopter.
+- (iv) instrument multi engine helicopter.

-(g) nigh night rating;
+- (g) night rating;

-(h) fligh flight instructor rating;
+- (h) flight instructor rating;

-(i) grou ground instructor ratings including-
+- (i) ground instructor ratings including-

-(i) basic;
+- (i) basic;

-(ii) advanced; and
+- (ii) advanced; and

+- (iii) instrument.

+- (2) Where the holder of a pilot licence seeks a licence for an additional category of aircraft, the Authority shall issue the licence holder with an additional pilot licence for the new category rating in accordance with sub regulation (1) and any other requirements in these Regulations.

+- (3) For the powered lift category-

+- (a) the Authority may endorse a type rating for aircraft of the powered-lift category on an aeroplane or helicopter pilot licence provided the applicant meets the training requirement prescribed in Regulation 46;

+- (b) the endorsement of the rating on the licence shall indicate that the aircraft is part of the powered-lift category.

+- (4) Category ratings shall not be endorsed on a licence if the category is included in the title of the licence itself.

+- (5) When an applicant demonstrates skill and knowledge for the

-- (iii) instrument. - (2) Where the holder of a pilot licence seeks a licence for an additional category of aircraft, the Authority shall issue the licence holder with an additional pilot licence for the new category rating in accordance with subregulation (1) and any other requirements in these Regulations. - (3) For the powered lift category- - (a) the Authority may endorse a type rating for aircraft of the powered-lift category on an aeroplane or helicopter pilot licence provided the applicant meets the training requirement prescribed in regulation 46; - (b) the endorsement of the rating on the licence shall indicate that the aircraft is part of the powered-lift category. - (4) Category ratings shall not be endorsed on a licence if the category is included in the title of the licence itself. - (5) Any additional category rating endorsed on a pilot licence shall indicate the level of licensing privileges at which the category rating is granted. - (6) The Authority may place the category, class or type rating on a pilot licence when issuing that licence, provided the rating reflects the appropriate category, class, or type of aircraft used to demonstrate skill and knowledge for its issue and the aircraft type is registered in Uganda. - (7) The Authority may issue the following ratings for flight engineers- - (a) reciprocating engine powered including type rating; - (b) turbo propeller powered including type rating; and - (c) turbojet powered including type rating.
+initial issue of a pilot licence the category and the ratings appropriate to the class or type of aircraft used in the demonstration shall be entered on the licence

+- (6) Any additional category rating endorsed on a pilot licenceshall indicate the level of licensing privileges at which the category rating is granted. - (7) The Authority may place the category, class or type rating on a pilot licence when issuing that licence, provided the rating reflects the appropriate category, class, or type of aircraft used to demonstrate skill and knowledge for its issue and the aircraft type is registered in Uganda. - (8) The Authority may issue the following ratings for flight engineers- - (a) reciprocating engine powered including type rating; - (b) turbo propeller powered including type rating; and - (c) turbojet powered including type rating. - (9) The Authority may issue the following ratings for air traffic controllers- - (a) aerodrome control rating; - (b) approach control procedural rating; - (c) approach control surveillance rating; - (d) approach precision radar control rating; - (e) area control procedural rating; and - (f) area control surveillance rating. - (10) The Authority may issue the following categories without type ratings for Aircraft Maintenance Engineer Licence- - (i) Category A, C, A and C, X and R AME licences - (a) Category 'A' Aeroplanes;